ergo-services/ergo/README.md

 ## Example ##

-See `examples/` to see simple implementation of node and `GenServer` process
+See `examples/` for simple implementation of node and `GenServer` process